N224-ally/OperatingSystems/README.md

 to the CPU.

 A Process Structure consists of 8 attributes:
-- PID
+- PID = the process id number
-- CPU USED
+- CPU USED = the amount of cpu cycles used
-- MAX TIME
+- MAX TIME = the maximum amount of time the process may use
-- STATE
+- STATE = whether the state was running, blocked, or deleted
-- PRI
+- PRI = the priority level of the process
-- QUANTUM USED
+- QUANTUM USED = the amount of cpu cycles it had already ran
-- BLK TIME
+- BLK TIME = the amount cpy cycles the process had been blocked for
-- WAIT TKS
+- WAIT TKS = how long the process had to wait

-There are several rules that we were given to help construct a scheduler that prints out the process table ONLY when deleting a process, or scheduling another process.
-I may or may not write out the requirements (this is due in 10 days) if I have time.
+There are several rules that we were given to help construct a scheduler.
+Among them were that the scheduler only prints when deleting a process, or scheduling another process.

 I chose to use a linked list as opposed to an array because insertion and deletion is what linked lists excel at.